-Here's What To Do If You Can't Pay Your Taxes
+Struggling To Pay Your Taxes?
+Here's What To Do

 Advertisement

+First of all, take a deep breath, because you have options.
 We chatted with Brittany Turner, CPA, tax expert, and the founder of Countless, a New York City–based accounting firm for creatives.
-She gave us four excellent tips, as well as insight on how to make sure you don't get caught off guard by taxes in the future.
+She gave us five excellent tips, including insight on how to make sure you don't get caught off guard by taxes in the future.

 1. Apply for a payment plan.